Within our business and at home, we strive to close the loop.

 Wood becomes tools, sawdust and wood shavings.
 Sawdust and wood shavings are used in the garden and for making mushroom-growing medium.
 Spent mycelium medium becomes part of permaculture.
 The harvest is used fresh in season and preserved for meals throughout winter.

-At the same time as launching Leading Edge Designs, we committed ourselves to using Nature gently.
+At the time of launching Leading Edge Designs, we committed ourselves to using Nature gently.
 We use eco-friendly procedures whenever possible, and enlist corporate partners who share a similar world view.
 In our daily lives, we provoke conversations about ways we can all live respectfully with Nature.
-We started Ecodrummers in 1984 as a banner under which to donate a percentage of our time and profit to different earth-friendly organizations.
+We donate a percentage of our time and profit to several earth-friendly organizations.

 Every Littledeer design has its roots in Nature.
 Inspiration leads to evolution: improving upon a canoe paddle becomes a Pot Scoop — a cooking spoon that will not break when you need it; pondering a bird’s beak becomes the Swip — an eating utensil that extends your fingers’ dexterity.